course is divided into 8

 and each module contains 2 or more chapters from the textbook.
 Modules may

 Respond to discussion questions submitted by the instructor.
 At

 Create and submit a discussion question about the material.
 At

 of the questions submitted by other students.

 to students who respond to your question and responses.

-6. Complete and submit the written assignment on time by email with NO ATTACHMENTS.
+6. Complete and submit the written assignments on time.

 every module you will find a "Virtual Seminar."
 A virtual seminar